-Physicists have figured out how exactly the characteristic sound produced when opening a bottle of beer with a twist-top cork is produced, which immediately follows the pop.
-It turned out that the main source was the oscillating gas column in the bottle neck.
-Scientists came to this conclusion when they analyzed high-speed video and audio recordings obtained when uncorking a bottle.
-The authors of the work also compared the results of the experiments with numerical calculations and the Helmholtz resonator model, obtaining almost complete agreement with the experiment.
+Physicists have figured out how exactly the characteristic sound produced when opening a bottle of beer with a toggle cap, which immediately follows the pop, is produced.
+It turns out that the primary source is the oscillating gas column in the bottle's neck.
+The scientists reached this conclusion after analyzing high-speed video and audio recordings of bottle uncorking.
+The authors also compared their experimental results with numerical simulations and a Helmholtz resonator model, achieving almost complete agreement with experiment.
 The study was published in Physics of Fluids.

 To date, physicists have studied beer from a variety of unexpected angles: they've counted the number of bubbles in a bottle, examined the stability of foam when poured from the bottom up, and even examined a peanut dancing in a glass.
 The point is that, from a hydrodynamic perspective, beer is a very interesting liquid: it's under pressure in a bottle or can and also contains dissolved carbon dioxide.

-For example, it is already known how gas flows out when a bottle is opened: when the pressure in the vessel exceeds the ambient pressure by 1.83 times, the outgoing gas flow reaches the speed of sound, becoming an underexpanded jet stream.
-Although physicists have already modeled the uncorking of champagne and even saw Mach diamonds during their experiments, no one has studied the sound made by opening a beer bottle with a toggle stopper (sometimes called a flip-top).
-In this case, we are not talking about the pop itself, but what follows it - a characteristic tone with a frequency of about hundreds of hertz.
+For example, it's already known how gas escapes when a bottle is opened: when the pressure in the container exceeds the ambient pressure by 1.83 times, the escaping gas flow reaches the speed of sound, becoming an underexpanded jet stream.
+Although physicists have already modeled the uncorking of champagne and even observed Mach diamonds during their experiments, no one has studied the sound produced by opening a beer bottle with a pull-top closure (sometimes called a flip-top closure).
+This isn't the pop itself, but what follows—a characteristic tone with a frequency of around hundreds of hertz.

-A group of physicists from Austria and Germany, led by Max Koch from the University of Göttingen, found that when a bottle of beer with a flip-top cork is opened, a standing wave arises in the neck of the vessel, reverberating for 70 milliseconds and giving the sound a characteristic tonality.
-To do this, the scientists used home-brewed ginger beer, a camera with a recording frequency of 8 to 16.8 thousand frames per second, as well as sound recording equipment that made it possible to obtain spectra with a resolution of 25 hertz after the Fourier transform.
+A team of physicists from Austria and Germany, led by Max Koch of the University of Göttingen, discovered that opening a flip-top beer bottle creates a standing wave in the neck of the vessel, reverberating for 70 milliseconds and imparting a characteristic tonality to the sound.
+To do this, the scientists used homemade ginger beer, a camera recording at 8,000 to 16,800 frames per second, and sound recording equipment that allowed them to obtain spectra with a resolution of 25 hertz after Fourier transformation.

 Physicists analyzed the data obtained and divided the bottle's opening into four stages: the first is the release of gas with a shock wave, the reflection of this wave, and the condensation of water vapor; the second is the formation of a resonating gas-condensate column in the bottle's neck; the third is the release of dissolved carbon dioxide from the liquid; and the fourth is the splashing of the liquid due to the rising gas-liquid boundary.